 When we bake bread, we follow a recipe.
 If we follow the recipe to the best of our ability, we will end up with something delicious and nourishing.
 In the same way, God gave us a recipe for Holy Living.
 In the Holy Bible, we can find instructions for how to experience live a good life that will bring us closer to God.
 When we follow these instructions, even if we expereience hard times in life, we The recipe that God gives us for a good life can be found in Exodus is known as the Ten Commandments.

 If you love something, do it!
 Don't let your age or having a disability stop you.
 God gave all of us gifts that we can use for His Glory.
 Fill the world with light and love-- and follow Jesus.
 Jesus loves you.

 Our church family has people of all ages and ability levels.
 Some were children, some of us were a little bit older, and some of us were anywhere in-between.
 Everyone was able to find a job that they were able to do.
 Some people were also visually impaired like myself (A friendly reminder: Please do not pet service dogs when they are working).
-By the time we were done, we had given away 1,727 gallons of milk.
-It was a truly beautiful thing.
-We had given away almost 400 gallons of milk an hour!

 If you love to make music, then go make music and sing songs to God.
 If you love to write, then write stories that praise God's Holy Name.
 If you are called to raise a family, then teach your children to Love the Lord.
 Whatever passion God has placed in your heart, I pray that you can find a constructive space and a joyous place to use it to bring honor to God's name and fill the world with love.